simoncblyth/opticks/notes/issues/axel_GSceneTest_fail.rst

-TODO : in new layout write NScene lvlists into new idfold (not the old one: srcfold)
+DONE : in new layout write NScene lvlists into new idfold (not the old one: srcfold)
 -------------------------------------------------------------------------------------

 ::